-The controls in this Part apply to land in the City of Botany Bay where bed and breakfast accommodation, backpacker accommodation and boarding houses are permissible.
+The controls in this Part apply to land to which this DCP applies where bed and breakfast accommodation, backpacker accommodation and boarding houses are permissible.

-This Part aims to create a high standard of residential amenity and encourage good urban design within the City of Botany Bay.
+This Part aims to create a high standard of residential amenity and encourage good urban design within Bayside.
 Boarding houses are also required to comply with State Environmental Planning Policy (Affordable Rental Housing) 2009.